138 patents in this list

 Using machine learning to analyze surgical videos and derive insights like identifying deviations from surgical planes, analyzing surgical competency, and generating statistical reports with links to video evidence.
 The system receives video frames from multiple surgeries, categorizes them based on events, aggregates stats within categories, and presents frames from categories.
 It also predicts future events in ongoing surgeries, suggests video reviews, and assigns surgeons to surgeries based on skill level and time estimates.

-3. Machine Learning Models for Real-Time Surgical State and Instrument Detection
+10. Machine Learning-Based System for Video-Based Surgical State and Instrument Detection with Shared Feature Utilization

 DIGITAL SURGERY LIMITED, 2024